zendframework/zend-crypt/doc/book/block-cipher.md

 ```

 The `BlockCipher` instance is initialized using a factory method with the name
-of the cipher adapter to use (openssl) and the parameters to pass to the adapter
+of the cipher adapter to use (e.g., `openssl`) and the parameters to pass to the adapter
 (the AES algorithm).
 In order to encrypt a string, we need to specify an
 encryption key, which we do via the `setKey()` method.
 Encryption is performed
 with the `encrypt()` method.